TheGuyMatt/dotfiles/README.md

 # Matthew Hieb's dotfiles

 A collection of my files and apps I use for my linux setup.
 Feel free to take/copy paste any of the files.
 Copy fonts to ~/.local/share/fonts/ to use them.

 BTW I use Arch

-## Other Config Settings:
 ### Arch Packages:
 * [git](https://www.archlinux.org/packages/extra/x86_64/git/)
 * [hub](https://www.archlinux.org/packages/community/x86_64/hub/)